drdevlin/covid-alarm/README.md

 ## General Info
 Displays a simple gauge of the severity of current COVID-19 infections.
 This is purely a concept and should not to taken to indicate any real threat level.
 However, the needle position is derived from real, live data from [COVID-19 Tracker Canada](https://api.covid19tracker.ca/docs/1.0/overview).

-Here's what it does?
+Here's what it does.
 The needle position is a representation of the daily, 7-day average of percentage of cases over tests.
 First position is 0%.
 Buried position is 15%.

 [Deployed Here](https://cocky-swirles-4e4c68.netlify.app/)